Homemade BBQ sauce can be so easy and delicious!

-An important step to make sure the fat of the ribs breaks down while cooking is to score the back of the ribs.
-This is done by cutting little x’s into the fat.
-You only want to score the top layer of fat, so do not cut too deep.
+An important step to make sure the membrane of the ribs breaks down while cooking is to score the back of the ribs.
+This is done by cutting little x’s into this white membrane layer.
+You only want to score the top layer, so do not cut too deep.

 After generously seasoning the meat, wrap it tightly in foil to bake.
 Wrapping it in foil ensures that it will not dry out, resulting in tender, juicy ribs!